Synoptic Gospels: Common features

 Broadly speaking, the synoptic gospels are similar to John: all are composed in Koine Greek, have a similar length, and were completed in less than a century after Jesus' death.
 They also differ from non-canonical sources, such as the Gospel of Thomas, in that they belong to the ancient genre of biography, collecting not only Jesus' teachings, but recounting in an orderly way his origins, ministry, Passion, miracles and Resurrection.
 The patterns of parallels and variations found in the gospels are typical of ancient biographies about real people and history.
+A. M. Honoré offers a statistical classification of the number of words in the single, double, and triple traditions.
+According to Robert H. Stein, "97.2 percent of the words in Mark have a parallel in Matthew, and 88.4 percent have a parallel in Luke".

 In content and in wording, though, the synoptics diverge widely from John but have a great deal in common with each other.
 Though each gospel includes some unique material, the majority of Mark and roughly half of Matthew and Luke coincide in content, in much the same sequence, often nearly verbatim.
 This common material is termed the triple tradition.